Nnenty/telers/telers/README.md

 Before you start, make sure that you have a basic understanding of the [Telegram Bot API](https://core.telegram.org/bots/api), because types and methods in the library have the same fields and types as in the documentation.

+More information about this crate can be found in the [crate documentation][docs].

 ## Highlights
  - **Asynchronous**.
 Built on top of [Tokio](https://tokio.rs/), a powerful asynchronous runtime.
  - **Easy to use**.
 Provides a simple and intuitive API for creating bots.